zt-iot/rabbit/proverif_local_facts.md

 # Process-local fact translation

 This specification addresses [#31](https://github.com/zt-iot/rabbit/issues/31).
-It defines an initial translation for ordinary, non-persistent named facts declared with `fact local`, represented by `Typed.Plain`.
-It deliberately limits accepted guards to those for which one input implements the complete fact-consuming transition.
-Extending this subset requires an atomic guard encoding; sequential inputs alone are not such an extension.
+It defines a translation for ordinary, non-persistent named facts declared with `fact local`, represented by `Typed.Plain`.
+Guards use sequential consumption, following the channel/file fact approach.
+The contract preserves existential reachability and past-event correspondence under the conditions below; it does not require preservation of deadlock freedom or atomic stores.

 Status: specification for subsequent implementation.
 The current compiler rejects local fact output and guards, including `examples/issue20.rab`.